 - 2 green chilies (deseeded and chopped)

-- ¼ teaspoon Salt to taste (adjust to taste)
+- ¼ teaspoon salt (more to adjust to taste)

 - ¼ to ½ teaspoon garam masala (optional)